 We finished almost at the same time and blew out through the automatic doors.
 The girls looked at each other and simultaneously accelerated toward the driveway, leaving our respective SUV’s sitting in the isolated darkness of the parking lot.

 They galloped all the way to our houses, going neck and neck on the horse trail that parallels all roads in San Juan.
 Both girls were glistening as we diverted back to the street for the final half block leading up to our homes.
-As we pulled even with our houses, at 2:20 am, Barry and I activated our respective automatic garage door openers and churned up the driveway into the empty vehicle bays, as the doors clanked shut behind us.
+As we pulled even with our houses, at 2:20 am, Barry and I activated our respective automatic garage door openers and churned up the driveways into the empty vehicle bays, as the doors clanked shut behind us.

 Once inside, Wanda yanked the quick release straps on her corset to gain freedom from the cart.
 It made a sound like a pair of revolvers being cocked.
 We left the stolen cart full of groceries to cool off in the garage as I chased her upstairs.